specialprocedures/cardgen/readme.md

    - image_path: Path to the card's image file, relative to the game directory

 2. `card_template.html`: HTML template using Jinja2 syntax
-3. `styles.css`: CSS styling for cards
+3. CSS file(s): At least one CSS file is required, either in the styles/ directory or specified via command line

 ## CLI Options